-Currently Mr. Dillenseger is advising the Asia business of a global toys company on CH11 related tasks.
-Recently he advised a global service provider for the oil & gas and energy industry on rightsizing the operating model, an Indonesian energy group on its operational and financial restructuring, and a Hong Kong based shipping company on its financial restructuring.
-He also advised noteholders of Shengda Tech on taking control of Chinese assets through on-the ground enforcement of a CH11 ruling, Titan Petrochemicals on its financial restructuring, a Malaysian Sovereign Wealth fund on its bondholder negotiations, a global logistics group on its restructuring in Thailand and the Philippines, and the second largest Indian shipbuilding group on its financial and operational restructuring.
+Currently Mr. Dillenseger is advising a Germany/U.S. headquartered global group in the technology, media and telecommunications (TMT) sector on cost reduction initiatives.
+On previous engagements, he advised the Asia business of a global toys company on Chapter 11-related tasks, a global service provider for the oil and gas and energy industry on rightsizing the operating model, an Indonesian energy group on its operational and financial restructuring and a Hong Kong-based shipping company on its financial restructuring.
+He also advised noteholders of Shengda Tech on taking control of Chinese assets, Titan Petrochemicals on its financial restructuring, a Malaysian sovereign wealth fund on its bondholder negotiations, a global logistics group on footprint optimisation in Asia and the second largest Indian shipbuilding group on its financial and operational restructuring.

-Before joining A&M, Mr. Dillenseger was with PwC’s Corporate Finance and Business Recovery Services practice in the UK and Germany.
-During this time he worked on multiple Independent Business Reviews, financial and operational restructurings and admininstrations and also acted as interim CFO of the merged telecom units of the German conglomerates EON and RWE.
+Before joining A&M, Mr. Dillenseger was a Manager with PwC’s Corporate Finance and Business Recovery Services practice in the U.K. and Germany.
+During this time, he acted as interim CFO of the merged telecommunications units of the German conglomerates EON and RWE.

 Mr. Dillenseger earned a Diplom-Kaufmann (German MBA equivalent) from University of the Saarland, Germany.
 He also attended a Master of Business Studies programme at Michael Smurfit Graduate School of Business, University College in Dublin, Ireland, as part of a scholarship from the European Union.
 A German/British national, he is fluent in German and English.